 Getting a new gas boiler in the year 2019 seemed to make no sense at all with the ongoing, painfully obvious climate disaster unfolding before our eyes on a daily basis.

 Thankfully for us our boiler somehow magically limped on for the next few months, allowing us to look at the alternatives.
 I'd previously been interested in Micro-CHP boilers, which use gas really efficiently and also generate electricity whenever the gas is being burnt.
 But there are few options available and, well, it's still gas, still fossil fuels.
 Another option was the SunAmp heat battery.
 Basically one of those "snap to activate" hand warmers, but in a huge format, generating hot water and charging from solar energy.
 These were less of an option without existing solar and I was unable to find a local installer who would quote me for installation.
 Then I got on to Heat Pumps: available in air, water or ground.
-They extract heat energy from their given source (air, water or the ground) and convert it into hot water, in much the same way that a fridge or air conditioner work - just in reverse.
+Put simply, they extract heat energy from their given source (air, water or the ground) and use it to create hot water.
 The only viable option for our small terraced garden was an Air Source Heat Pump.
 They are basically a big box with a fan, they live outside and are plugged into the electricity supply.
 I started learning a bit about what was required and understanding exactly what a heat pump installation would comprise of: An air source heat pump (or "ASHP"), a hot water tank, some small control boxes and electrics.
-Heat pumps operate at a lower temperature, so the heat efficiency of your home becomes really important.
-This was not going to be a problem for us, however, as we've just spent the last 3 years insulating our home with Internal Wall Insulation and our new loft conversion was to all the latest building standards.
+Heat pumps operate central heating radiators at a lower temperature, so the heat efficiency of your home becomes really important.
+This was not going to be a problem for us, however, as we've just spent the last 3 years insulating our home with Internal Wall Insulation and our new loft conversion would be to all the latest building standards.
 It would mean that some of our radiators might need increasing in size, but all of ours were installed since we moved in so this was something we could reassess in the winter.
 Our outdoor space is only around 5m square, and there was only really one place we could fit the large heat pump unit, but it would fit!
 We would need somewhere to put the hot water tank, but the outdoor lean-to I'd built, directly opposite the wall where the boiler was, would be a good location for this.
 The bonus of removing the boiler would also be that we gained a kitchen cupboard, which would be an epic win in our kitchen, which is lacking somewhat in storage.
 An Air Source Heat Pump was looking like the main alternative option for us, but how much was it all going to cost to install?

 I got three quotes from local firms and was amazed at the price variations - all for essentially the same thing: heat pump, cylinder, installation and electrics.